fjch100/ModernTemplate/README.md

 # ModernTemplate
-## A Windows Form modernn template to Start a C# program
+## A Windows Form modern template to Start a C# program

 ![Program:](Form1.jpg)